Mediation: Ten Rules for Success

 Rule 6: Be persuasive.

 The classic means of persuasion involves establishing the right approach, at the right time, with the right emotional tone, with the force of objective logic, and with the strength of personal credibility.
 A more recent idea that can be helpful involves a unilateral offer by one side to the other.
-Such an offer can and often does draw a reciprocal offer from the other party in return, which can create a positive cascade until a compromise is reached.
+Such an offer can and often does draw a reciprocal offer from the other party in return, creating a positive cascade until a compromise is reached.

 Rule 7: Focus on interests.